-- Can you tell me how to use red light to aid in wound healing after surgery?
+- Can you tell me how to use red light to aid wound healing after surgery?

 - Will red light therapy affect my sleep?

-Only the safest, most proven wavelengths provide optimal health benefits.
+Only the safest, most proven wavelengths deliver optimal health benefits.
 Natural light is a broad spectrum that includes many wavelengths and colors.
-Leading photobiomodulation researchers have found in numerous peer-reviewed studies that a narrow band of red and shortwave infrared light is the clinical sweet spot for health.
+Leading photobiomodulation researchers have found in numerous peer reviewed studies that a narrow band of red and shortwave infrared light is the clinical sweet spot for health.
 The best light therapy devices use these proven wavelengths: red and infrared light in a range between 600 and 900 nanometers.

 Cytochrome c oxidase (CCO), is better described in the term electron transport chain complex 4.
-For every detail that is known about this, it is best to search for it.
-Youtube offers some graphical representations that make it a bit more tangible.
-During the fourth phase of cellular respiration (oxidative phosphorylation), specific wavelengths of red and short-wave infrared light break the bond between nitric oxide and CCO.
+For every detail that is known about this, it is best to search here.
+Youtube offers some graphical representations in this that make it a bit more tangible.
+During the fourth stage of cellular respiration (oxidative phosphorylation), specific wavelengths of red and shortwave infrared light break the bond between nitric oxide and CCO.
 This allows oxygen to bind to NADH, restoring the normal pathway for hydrogen ions to create the electrochemical potential that produces ATP (cellular energy).
-A simple way to think of this process is that photons are essentially charging your cellular batteries.
+A simple way to think of this process is that photons essentially charge your cellular batteries.

 Activating cytochrome c oxidase is critical when it comes to photobiomodulation.
 With this in mind, let's look at the graph below, which shows the activation of CCO at different wavelengths.
-As you can see, there are specific absorption peaks in the 600nm and 800nm ranges.
-For example, wavelengths in the 700-730 nm range have very little biological impact due to their inability to activate CCO efficiently.
+As you can see, there are specific absorption peaks in the 600 nm and 800 nm ranges.
+For example, wavelengths in the 700-730 nm range have very little biological impact due to their inability to efficiently activate CCO.

-Red Light Therapy has been (and still is) used successfully to help heal animals.
-Red light therapy is also often used to help plants grow.
+Red Light Therapy has been (and continues to be) successfully used to help animals heal.
+Red light (therapy) is also often used to help plants grow.

-Research has shown that light in the red and shortwave infrared spectrum has many benefits for the body.
-This light usually varies in frequency from 620 nanometers (nm) to about 1000nm.
+Research has shown that light in the red and shortwave infrared (near-red) spectrum has many benefits for the body.
+This light usually ranges in frequency from 620 nanometers (nm), to about 1000nm.
 These specific wavelengths penetrate deep into the body tissues and are also very well absorbed by the body.
-This light range of 600-1000 nm makes up a very small part of the electromagnetic spectrum as shown below:
+This 600-1000 nm range of light forms a very small portion of the electromagnetic spectrum as seen below:

 in fact, it includes only a small amount of the visible light spectrum that we see with our naked eye plus a small portion that is invisible.